About RoBug

-E-Yor is a smart 4WD electric utility carrier I’m building for our rural homestead in Ontario.
-It’s designed to haul heavy loads across rough terrain — stumps, firewood, tools, sheet goods — and eventually follow me around the property autonomously, carrying whatever I’m working with.
+RoBug is a smart electric utility rover I’m building for our rural homestead in Ontario.
+It’s designed to haul heavy loads across rough terrain — firewood, tools, building materials — and eventually follow me around the property autonomously, carrying whatever I’m working with.
 I will use it to plow snow, Zamboni the ice on our pond, power tools when I’m away from the house, and pull the kids on their toboggans.

 The name